Ata-gith/AI_Wtech/Readme.md

-This is a repository created for the homework&project codes of WtechAI training course.
+This is a repository created for the homework&project codes of Wtech AI training course.